imperialCHEPI/healthgps/architecture.md

 # Policy Scenarios

 Each simulation instance must have a single policy scenario associated as part of the experiment, the scenarios common interface definition is shown below.
-There are wwo types of scenarios are supported: ***Baseline*** to define the trends in the observed population to measure outcomes against; and ***Intervention*** for policies designed to change the observed trends during a specific timeframe.
+There are wwo types of scenarios are supported: ***Baseline*** to define the trends in the observed population to measure outcomes against; and ***Intervention*** for policies designed to change the observed trends during a specific time frame.

 |![Health GPS Policy Scenarios Interface](/assets/image/scenarios_interface.png)|
 |:--:|
 |*Policy Scenario Common Interface*|

 Policy scenario is not a typical module, their implementation consists of a single function that is invoked with the information required for it to act: the individual, current time, the risk factor key, and risk factor value.
-The baseline scenario implementation simply loopback the *risk factor value* without making any change, independent of arguments, while the intervention scenarios definition might consist of external data, complex rules, and specific timeframe to act upon invocation.
+The baseline scenario implementation simply loopback the *risk factor value* without making any change, independent of arguments, while the intervention scenarios definition might consist of external data, complex rules, and specific time frame to act upon invocation.

 The current modelling of intervention scenario requires data synchronisation between the *baseline* and *intervention* scenarios at multiple points, resulting on pairs of simulations being evaluated at a time, instead of independently.
 The figure below illustrates the present solution, based on shared memory to work on a single machine, it creates a unidirectional channel to send messages, asynchronous, from baseline to intervention scenarios.
 At the receiving end, the channel is synchronous, blocking until the message arrives or a pre-defined time expires, forcing the experiment to terminate.